Clean air programme

 What can businesses do?

-Eliminate silica and solvents from the workplace
+Eliminate airborne contaminants from the workplace

 If elimination isn’t reasonably practicable, minimise worker exposure to these products.
-Examples for silica are to fit extraction systems or use water suppression systems.
+Examples for silica dust are to fit extraction systems or use water suppression systems.

 Respiratory protective equipment (RPE)